GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-04-06 09:29:36 IST
+This content is dynamically generated in Indian Time (IST): 2025-04-06 10:00:51 IST

 Current Weather in Coimbatore:
-Temperature: 27.88 °C
+Temperature: 29.88 °C
-Condition: mist
+Condition: haze